-- 5.3.1 Municipality Supplier Database or/ Central Supplier Database (CSD) - 5.3.1.1 The Accounting Officer shall ensure that the Municipality's has Municipality Supplier Database and uses National Treasury supplier database (CSD) and request suppliers to update their Municipality Supplier Database or/ CSD annually, through newspapers locally and nationally circulating, the website of the Municipality, and any other appropriate ways, invite prospective suppliers of goods and services, construction works and consultant services to apply for listing as an accredited prospective supplier. - 5.3.1.2 The municipality will advertise annually through newspapers commonly circulated locally and nationally, municipality website and any other ways invite prospective providers of goods or services to register with the Municipality Supplier Database. - 5.3.1.3 The listing criteria and required documents for accredited prospective providers in the Municipality Database are: - Name of supplier / service provider; - Street address; - Postal address; - Contact person; Telephonic contact number (Land line and cellular); - Fax number;
+- 5.3.1 Municipality Supplier Database or/ Central Supplier Database (CSD) - a.
+The Accounting Officer shall ensure that the Municipality's has Municipality Supplier Database and uses National Treasury supplier database (CSD) and request suppliers to update their Municipality Supplier Database or/ CSD annually, through newspapers locallyand nationally circulating, the website of the Municipality, and any other appropriate ways, invite prospective suppliers of goods and services, construction works and consultant services to apply for listing as an accredited prospective supplier.

-- Email address; - Vat registration information if applicable; - Banking details; - Type of industry; - Valid certification for specialised services; - Original valid tax clearance certificate; and SARS Pin Letter - CIDB registration if applicable; - Valid B-BBEE certification. - Municipal Statement in the name of directors or/ members or/Business not in arrears for more than 30 days or Proof of residence for Tribal Authority for Rural residence or signed Lease Agreements accompanied by the Municipal statement of account for the landlord - 5.3.1.4 The Accounting Officer shall disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - 5.3.1.5 Provided that if quotations are obtained from the providers who are not listed on Municipality Supplier Database or/ CSD, such providers must meet the listing criteria in the SCM policy. - 5.3.1.6 When using the list of accredited prospective providers as per the Municipality Supplier Database or/ CSD, the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotational basis. - 5.3.2 Combating Abuse of the Supply Chain Management Policy.
+- b.
+The municipality will advertise annually through newspapers commonly circulated locally and nationally, municipality website and any other ways invite prospective providers of goods or services to register with the Municipality Supplier Database. - c.
+The listing criteria and required documents for accredited prospective providers in the Municipality Database are: - Name of supplier / service provider. - Street address. - Postal address. - Contact person; Telephonic contact number (Land line and cellular); - Fax number. - Email address. - Vat registration information if applicable. - Banking details. - Type of industry. - Valid certification for specialized services. - Original valid tax clearance certificate; and SARS Pin Letter - CIDB registration if applicable. - Municipal Statement in the name of directors or/ members or/Business not in arrears for more than 30 days or Proof of residence for Tribal Authority for Rural residence or Valid signed Lease Agreement. - d.
+The Accounting Officer shall disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - e.
+Provided that if quotations are obtained from the serviced providers who are not listed on Municipality Supplier Database or/ CSD, such providers must meet the listing criteria in the SCM policy - f.
+When using the list of accredited prospective providers as per the Municipality Supplier Database or/ CSD, the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotational basis.

+5.3.2 Combating Abuse of the Supply Chain Management Policy.

-The Accounting Officer shall be entitled to take all reasonable steps to prevent abuse of the supply chain management system and to investigate any allegations against an official, or other role player, of fraud, corruption, favouritism, unfair, irregular or unlawful practices or failure to comply with the supply chain management system and when justified in terms of administrative law:
+5.3.2.1 The Accounting Officer shall be entitled to take all reasonable steps to prevent abuse of thesupply chain management system and to investigate any allegations against 17 an official, or other role player, of fraud, corruption, favouritism, unfair, irregular or unlawful practices or failure to comply with the supply chain management system and when justified in terms of administrative law: